rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 >
 > The term **"shaken baby syndrome"** has become recognized by the public (...)
 The American Academy of Pediatrics supports prevention efforts that reduce the frequency of AHT and recognizes the utility of maintaining the use of the term **"shaken baby syndrome"** for prevention efforts.
 Just as the public commonly uses the term "heart attack" and not "myocardial infarction," the term "shaken baby syndrome" has its place in the popular vernacular.
 However, for medical purposes, **the American Academy of Pediatrics recommends adoption of the term "abusive head trauma"** as the diagnosis used in the medical chart to describe the constellation of cerebral, spinal, and cranial injuries that result from inflicted head injury to infants and young children." <span class="ref">(<a href="https://publications.aap.org/pediatrics/article/123/5/1409/71477">Christian 2009</a>, p.
 1410, emphases ours)</span>

-This definition shies away from shaking as a specific abusive gesture.
+This definition shies away from considering isolated shaking as a specific abusive gesture.
 The newer term has a broader scope which encompasses all kinds of traumatic injuries inflicted to an infant's head, often involving _direct impact_ to the head.

 This change of definition only adds to the confusion, since it abandons the kernel of the issue: the link between shaking alone, without impact and _purely intracranial_ findings.
-The association of non-accidental trauma involving impact to the head with severe injuries is not contested.
+The association of non-accidental trauma involving impact to the head with severe injuries is not contested by anyone.

 Agnostics also criticize the term Abusive Head Trauma on the basis that this term continues to conflate an intention (abuse) with a medical diagnosis.
 They contend that abuse is a legal determination, not a medical one ([Findley 2019](https://heinonline.org/HOL/Page?handle=hein.journals/wlr2019&div=41&g_sent=1&collection=journals)).

 ## The "triad"

-Alongside this shift of terminology the **SBS Definition** indicated above was abandoned.
+Alongside this shift of terminology, the **SBS Definition** indicated above was abandoned.

 Historically, the term "triad" has been strongly associated with this definition.

 The **"triad"** refers to three medical findings: subdural hemorrhage, retinal hemorrhage, and brain swelling.
-In the past, authors from both sides have used this term to refer to the idea that the discovery of one or several of these medical findings alone, when unexplained by the story or by the discovery of the few rare medical causes, even without any traumatic injury to the skin, the bones, or the neck, suffices to "diagnose" child abuse with near certainty.
+In the past, authors from both sides used this term to refer to the idea that the discovery of one or several of these medical findings alone, when unexplained by the story or by the discovery of the few rare medical causes, even without any traumatic injury to the skin, the bones, or the neck, suffices to "diagnose" child abuse with near-certainty.

-We prefer abstaining from the use of this term to avoid further confusion, especially since it may be used when only one or two of its components are identified.
-This term can nevertheless be found in the literature from both sides.
+We will abstain from using the term "triad", in order to avoid further confusion, especially since it is sometimes used even when only one or two of its components are identified.
+Note, however, that the term occurs frequently in the literature from both sides.

-Importantly, the very existence of the "triad", or of a near-automatic determination of child abuse based on a few medical findings, is now denied by many adherents. **The scientific reliability as well as the very existence of our tentative definition of SBS is contested.**
+Importantly, the very existence of the "triad", indicating a near-automatic determination of child abuse based on a few medical findings, is now denied by many adherents. **Thus it is not just the scientific reliability of our tentative definition of SBS that is contested, but even whether this definition is used at all.**

-Adherents now claim that "diagnosing" SBS/AHT is a highly complex process that involves an entire multidisciplinary team, and that never relies on the sole observance of subdural and retinal hemorrhage:
+Indeed, adherents now claim that "diagnosing" SBS/AHT is a highly complex process that involves an entire multidisciplinary team, and that never relies on the sole observance of subdural and retinal hemorrhage:

 > "An abuse diagnosis relies upon careful review of all available data, often including data identified and assessed by a dedicated multidisciplinary team, a constellation of imaging findings in the brain, bones, neck, spine and abdomen, fundoscopic findings, interviews with caregivers, forensic data (including postmortem studies), the presence of additional or previous injuries to the child or siblings, the presence of other malicious injury (e.g., burns, bite marks) and exclusion of underlying diseases and accidental injury." <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00247-017-3932-8">Saunders 2017</a>, pp. 1386-1387)</span>

-Yet, even though the SBS Definition has been officially abandoned by several medical institutions, it continues to be used in the field by many medical professionals and judicial experts around the world.
-A simple reason is inertia of clinical practice and criminal justice.
+Yet, even though the SBS Definition above has been officially renounced by several medical institutions, it continues to be used in the field by many medical professionals and judicial experts around the world.
+One of the reasons for this is the inertia of clinical practice and criminal justice.

 🇫🇷  &nbsp;Curiously, France has adopted a peculiar stance in this international context by adopting national health guidelines in 2011 and 2017 that match almost perfectly with our tentative definition, but contradict the current international consensus ([HAS 2017](https://www.has-sante.fr/jcms/c_2794425/fr/syndrome-du-bebe-secoue-ou-traumatisme-cranien-non-accidentel-par-secouement)).

-It should also be noted that, in the past ten years, the strong association of retinal hemorrhage with abuse has been slowly replaced with an association with _severe_ retinal hemorrhage.
+It should also be noted that, in the past ten years, the strong association of retinal hemorrhage with abuse has been slowly replaced by an association with _severe_ retinal hemorrhage.

 ### Citations from the medical literature, old and new